 I love Kansas City.
 Ask anyone in my life and they’ll tell you how obnoxiously obsessed I am with my hometown.
 When the opportunity presented itself to do what I love in the city I love, I couldn’t say no. The opportunities at KSHB 41 have been endless.
 My daily tasks involve writing original web stories, editing colleagues’ stories, managing social media, generating story ideas, running the assignment desk and cutting videos.
 However, I’ve had the opportunity to do everything from hosting and producing a podcast on a local murder trial to learning to curl for Olympic social media content.

 WOWT NBC, Omaha – June 2018 to May 2019

-WOWT is my first job post-graduation.
-As a digital content producer, everything that goes online comes through my desk.
-My main tasks involve taking each story a reporter works on and putting it on the web, and taking press release and breaking news material and generating original station web stories.
-I then take all local content and push it to social media platforms including Facebook, Twitter and Instagram.
+WOWT was my first job post-graduation.
+As a digital content producer, everything that goes online went through my desk.
+My main tasks involved taking each story a reporter worked on and putting it on the web and taking press release and breaking news material and generating original station web stories.
+I then took all local content and pushed it to social media platforms including Facebook, Twitter and Instagram.
 Social News Desk is the tool we used to do most of this.
-I also search for good national content from the AP wire, CNN wire and NBC to post to our station website and social media to keep our viewers engaged in national news.
-I have created a digital analytics weekly report for our newsroom to best understand what stories are excelling and where we need improvement.
-I have also rebooted our station Instagram by cleaning up prior posts and beginning to work with reporters to use it as a tool in the field.
+I also searched for national content from the AP wire, CNN wire and NBC to post to our station website and social media to keep viewers engaged in national news.
+I created a digital analytics weekly report for the newsroom to best understand what stories are excelling, and where there could be an improvement.
+I rebooted the station Instagram by cleaning up prior posts and working with reporters to use it as a tool in the field.